JohnDDuncanIII/messagefaces/README.md

 - Fixed a bug that would prevent the default preferences from being read

--  Fixed a bug that would assign the wrong variable preference values (changed gPrefBranch calls to global mfPref. gPrefBranch was never even initialized??)
+-  Fixed a bug that would assign the wrong variable preference values (changed gPrefBranch calls to global mfPref. gPrefBranch was never even initialized??).

-- Fixed a bug that would cause the program to give up before reading the entire header (this was especially bad for modern web-servers like Google's gmail. (changed '(content.length > 512 * 8)' to (content.length > 512 * 32)
+- Fixed a bug that would cause the program to give up before reading the entire header (this was especially bad for modern web-servers like Google's gmail. (changed '(content.length > 512 * 8)' to (content.length > 512 * 32).

 - Wow this was hard to debug without a working logger on SM 2.39...